Leo Tolstoy

 1

 You do not need to be exceptionally profound to understand what you need to do to have good will.
 As someone with little understanding of the world as a whole, someone incapable of giving an account of the events taking place in it—I ask myself only one thing: do I agree that the motives that guide my actions should become an obligatory universal law?
 If they are unfit for this, then it is not only because of the harm which they may cause me and others, but because they are unfit to become a foundation for laws that everyone is obligated to follow.
-And if they are fit, reason compels me to respect such laws, and even though I do not yet understand what this respect is based on, I understand that what I respect in these laws is something the value of which far exceeds all the things that my motives suggest to me, and that to act solely out of respect for moral law is a duty before which all impulses must step aside.
+And if they are fit, then reason compels me to respect such laws, and even though I do not yet understand what this respect is based on, I understand that what I respect in these laws is something the value of which far exceeds all the things that my motives suggest to me, and that to act solely out of respect for moral law is a duty before which all impulses must step aside.

 — Kant